birdandhike.com logo

 Stems: Upright, unbranched.

 Leaves: Leaves gray-green, densely covered with woolly, stellate hairs.
 Different lower and upper leaves.
 Lower leaves to about 10 inches, oblong, lobed, with petiole.
-Upper leaves lanceolate, to about 5 inches, not lobed, sessile, and with with leaf base extending down the stem as a wing for a short distance.
+Upper leaves lanceolate, to about 5 inches, not lobed, sessile, and with leaf base extending down the stem as a wing for a short distance.

 Flowers: Sessile on stalk.
 Radial, deeply 5-lobed.
 Upper 3 lobes shorter than lower 2 lobes.
+Upper three stamen stalks covered with hairs; lower two without hairs.

 Seeds: Produced inside 2-chambered, densely woolly capsule; seeds brown, resembling a tiny ear of corn.